-A set of Chambers always at the centre of changes in financial crime, QEB Hollis Whiteman have played a leading role in shaping this area of law; we remain an authority in this field.
+A set of Chambers always at the centre of changes in Financial Crime, QEB Hollis Whiteman has played a leading role in shaping this area of law; we remain an authority in this field.

-Adrian Darbishire QC and William Boyce QC acted in the second prosecution, the now infamous Virgin/BA price-fixing case, which collapsed amid serial disclosure problems and a notable absence of evidence capable of proving the facts alleged.
+Adrian Darbishire QC and William Boyce QC acted in the second Prosecution, the now infamous British Airways/Virgin Price-Fixing Case, which collapsed amidst serial Disclosure problems and a notable absence of evidence capable of proving the facts alleged.

-The third prosecution, and the last attempted under the original form of the offence, took place in 2015.
-Mark Ellison QC led the prosecution of three individuals, accused of having fixed the price of steel tanks.
-William Boyce QC again appeared, acting for one of the defendants.
+The third Prosecution, and the last attempted under the original form of the offence, took place in 2015.
+Mark Ellison QC led the Prosecution of three Individuals, accused of having fixed the price of steel tanks.
+William Boyce QC appeared again, acting for one of the Defendants.

 In addition to acting in Cases which have gone to Court, Members of Chambers have advised in numerous other Investigations at an early stage, assisting in the process of avoiding Proceedings entirely.